What you need to know about Exchange 2013 and Office 365

 - Step 3: Update the MX records to point to Office 365

-To receive messages on Office 365, change the DNS records known as MX records to enable email to work with the new server you have migrated to.
-In addition, configure the Autodiscover record to allow Outlook to connect to the migrated mailboxes.
+To ensure you receive messages on Office 365, update the MX records to enable email functionality with the new server you’ve migrated to.
+Additionally, configure the Autodiscover record to allow Outlook to connect to the migrated mailboxes.

 - Step 4: Test email connectivity and perform a backup